lucasgcb/skeleton/README.md

 * Throw parties in voice channels according to local/set time.
 * Possibly invite more skeletons for said parties
 * Google searches
+* Englobe everything it says in Microsoft YaHei font implicitly